Ayr Station Hotel: Trains cancelled as blaze rips through building

 ℹ️ UPDATE: It's a developing situation, but we’re not expecting to be able to run trains to/from Ayr tomorrow.
 We’re in the process of arranging replacement transport for tomorrow to keep our customers moving.
 Keep up to date on the ScotRail app or at https://t.co/J1m2DnhAEG pic.twitter.com/cFxfm6rijc— ScotRail (@ScotRail) September 25, 2023

-A spokesperson for Scottish Fire and Rescue said last night: "We were called at 5.37pm to reports of a fire at the Station Hotel, on Smith Street.
+A spokesperson for Scottish Fire and Rescue said: “We still have a number of firefighters on scene at a fire within the Station Hotel, Ayr.

-"We received a further 67 calls regarding the fire.
-We currently have 13 appliances at the scene."
+“At present, this morning, Tuesday, 26 September, we have five appliances in total at the incident where crews are working to extinguish the fire.

+“Initially, we were alerted at 5.37pm on Monday, 25 September to reports of a fire within the Station Hotel, Ayr.

 Why are you making commenting on The Herald only available to subscribers?